(BACP accred) BACP Registered Clinical Supervision

 Evening sessions are available if necessary

-Concessions available to students Counsellors and those on low income
+Concessions available to trainee Counsellors and those on low income